ioccc-src/winner/2001/dgbeards/README.md

 mentioned above, castling is not allowed either.

 It also does not detect the end of the game.
-It can see sure wins or losses several moves ahead, but does not announce the end of a game or the winner.
+It can see sure wins or losses several moves ahead, but does not announce the end of a game nor the winner.
 Given the existing code it is easy to do this, but it was deemed unnecessary fluff.